pedramjlo/supermarket-analysis-1/README.md

   - There could have been more product lines focused on men

-  - The largest disparity in the product line is in Food and beverages!
+  - The largest disparity in the product line, only after Health and beauty, is in Food and beverages!
 Women tend to spend a lot more on eating than men which could be due to women spending more time shopping on average

   ## Memberships and Revenue
   - Apprantly, there is not much difference between the amount of money spent by membership-holders versus normal customers which tells us that perhaps our membership